permissions-dispatcher/PermissionsDispatcher/README.md

 ### For AndroidAnnotations users

 If you use [AndroidAnnotations](http://androidannotations.org/), you need to add [AndroidAnnotationsPermissionsDispatcherPlugin](https://github.com/AleksanderMielczarek/AndroidAnnotationsPermissionsDispatcherPlugin) to your dependencies so PermissionsDispatcher's looks for AA's subclasses (your project won't compile otherwise).

-## ProGuard

-PermissionsDispatcher bundles ProGuard rules in its aar.
-No extra settings are required.

 ## Download